SimplyStaking/axelar-evm-exporter/README.md

 {
 	"rpc": "the rpc endpoint of an axelar node (usually port 26657)", "host": "<ip to listen on>",
-	"port": <port to listen on>,
-	"watch": "<the axelar validator to monitor>",
+	"port": "<port to listen on (remove double quotes)>", "watch": "<the axelar validator to monitor>",
-	"chains": [<a comma separated list of lowercase strings with chains to monitor>] }
+	"chains": ["a comma separated list of lowercase strings with chains to monitor"] }
 ```